 Knight, 2000 Annual Report

-After witnessing the attacks on New York’s World Trade Center, something shifted in Robert and it was not long before he retired from trading to pursue a meaningful career with a human connection.
-He began to advise family offices and institutional investors, while building equity capital markets and international equities businesses for boutique investment banks, where he participated in more than 200 private and public offerings.
+After witnessing the attacks on New York’s World Trade Center, something shifted in Robert and it was not long before he retired from trading to pursue a meaningful career with human connection.

-In 2014, Robert founded ICV to connect his network of family offices and institutional investors to evaluate opportunities that create a social impact beyond a financial return.
+In 2014, having built a trusted network, Robert founded ICV to connect family offices and institutional investors in collaborate and safe environments to evaluate opportunities that create a social impact beyond a financial return.

 Robert Smith with Tolegen Mukhamedzhanov, past Senator of the Parliament of Senate, a laureate of the State Prize of the Republic of Kazakhstan, the Honorary Citizen of Astana and the International Prize “Man of the Year 2012,” Co-Chair of the World Forum of Spiritual Culture, Director of the State Opera and Ballet Theatre “Astana Opera,” and President of the International Non-Governmental Foundation “Congress of Spiritual Concord.”